39 Coastal Decorating Ideas for Your Beach Home

 2. Be Sure to Include Plenty of Organic Textures

-Natural materials feature inherent highs and lows for eye-catching depth, not to mention standout texture.
-Natural fibers such as wicker baskets and a jute or sisal rug instantly add natural texture to the space.
+Natural materials feature inherent highs and lows for eye-catching depth and standout texture.
+Natural fibers, such as wicker baskets and a jute or sisal rug, instantly add a natural texture to the space.
 The perfect mix of materials includes wicker, natural woven shades, bamboo, and seagrass.

 Add Strong Textural Elements for Warmth and Depth in the Design